Nebukam/PCGExtendedToolkit/_sources/doc-misc/misc-discard-points-by-count.md

 |**Settings**||
 | Min Point Count      | If enabled, does not output data with a point count smaller than the specified amount.  |
 | Max Point Count      | If enabled, does not output data with a point count larger than the specified amount. |

----
-# Inputs
-## In
-Any number of point datasets.

----
-# Outputs
-## Out
-Inputs that passed the filter.
-*Reminder that empty inputs will be ignored & pruned*.